 Always plan ahead, especially when traveling with an oxygen concentrator.
 Make sure to bring enough batteries, tubing, and nasal cannulas to last the duration of your trip.

-Remember to always follow the instructions provided by your healthcare provider and the manufacturer on using an oxygen concentrator to ensure optimal patient safety and well-being.
+Remember to always follow the instructions provided by your healthcare provider and the manufacturer on using an oxygen concentrator to ensure optimal patient oxygen concentrator safety precautions and well-being.

 Leave a comment